trans-travel/trans-travel/us/mt.md

 defining male and female in a trans-exclusionary way for nearly all state purposes.

-Montana does ban trans care for children which has an unknown impact on child custody.
+Montana does not ban trans care for children (due to a court judgment that invalidated a healthcare ban).

 ## Non-discrimination Law